Statutory Accident Benefits (SABS)

 Statutory Accident Benefits (SABs) provide financial support to anyone injured in a motor vehicle accident in Ontario, regardless of who was at fault.
 These benefits cover a range of needs, from income replacement to medical expenses, ensuring that injured parties can access the care they need and compensate for lost income.

-Key Benefits Covered Under SABS:
+Key Benefits Covered Under Statutory Accident Benefits :

 1. Income Replacement Benefit (IRB):